joshcanhelp/josh-to-11/input/symlinked/cocktails/Sidecar.md

+---
+tags: []
+---

-So simple bu so delicious.
+So simple but so delicious.
 The better the cognac the better the drink but there is a point of diminishing returns.

 * 2oz [[Cognac]]
 * 1oz [[Cointreau]]